 As you begin and improve your investing approach, you’ll see your portfolio grow faster.
-And to see its potential growth each year, you can check out our free investment calculator.
+And to see its potential growth each year, you can check out our dividend reinvestment calculator.
 Even as an experienced investor, I use it often when planning for the future.

 If you’ve found this research on high-dividend ETFs useful, feel free to share it with friends and family.
-And to learn more about high-yield dividend stocks, we suggest signing up for our Wealthy Retirement e-letter.
-It’s packed with investing tips and tricks from market experts with a special emphasis on companies with a secure dividend.
+And to learn more about high-yield dividend stocks, continue exploring Investment U. The markets are always moving and the best investment opportunities don’t last for long.